carpentries-incubator/reproducible-publications-quarto/episodes/05-setup-versioning.md

 ## Starting an R Project

 There are several options for working with R projects in RStudio.
 If you aren't already working in an R Project, you can create a new one.
 There are three options here:
-1. **New Directory** - start a brand new R project .
+1. **New Directory** - start a brand new R project.
 2. **Existing Directory** - add exisiting work to a R project.
-3. **Version Control** Continue an existing R project that already uses version control (i.e. download from GitHub)
+3. **Version Control** Continue an existing R project that already uses version control (i.e. download from GitHub).

 ![new r project options](../fig/05-new-project.PNG)